msainsburydale/NeuralEstimators.jl/docs/src/API/architectures.md

 Pages   = ["activationfunctions.md"]
 ```

-In addition to the standard activation functions provided by [Flux](https://fluxml.ai/Flux.jl/stable/models/activation/), the following layers can be used at the end of an architecture, to act as output activation functions that ensure valid estimates for certain models. **NB:** Although we refer to the following objects as "activation functions", they should be treated as layers that are included in the final stage of a Flux `Chain()`.
+In addition to the [standard activation functions](https://fluxml.ai/Flux.jl/stable/models/activation/) provided by Flux, the following structs can be used at the end of an architecture to act as output activation functions that ensure valid estimates for certain models. **NB:** Although we refer to the following objects as "activation functions", they should be treated as layers that are included in the final stage of a Flux `Chain()`.

 ```@docs
 Compress